haoliangyu/ngx-leaflet-starter/README.md

 # Angular2-Leaflet-Starter

+**Currently this app will break when using [Angular 2 beta.1](https://github.com/angular/angular/blob/master/CHANGELOG.md#200-beta1-catamorphic-involution-2016-01-08).
+Please use beta.0 to build the project.**

 A web mapping application starter based on Angular 2 and Leaflet.
 This project demo includes basic mapping functions:

 - [x] Display base maps from different sources